 In 1997, Lindamood-Bell began partnering with districts in Colorado to train teachers in evidence-based reading instruction.
 Since then we have worked with dozens of school districts and hundreds of schools around the state to increase student achievement.
-Twenty-three years later, we are proud to continue our support for educators and students while recently being re-approved under the Colorado Reading to Ensure Academic Development Act (READ Act).
+Twenty-six years later, we are proud to continue our support for educators and students under the Colorado Reading to Ensure Academic Development Act (READ Act).

-The READ Act, passed by the Colorado legislature in 2012, focuses on early literacy development for all students and especially for students at risk to not read at grade level by the end of the third grade.
+The READ Act, passed by the Colorado legislature in 2012, focuses on early literacy development for all students.

 Profiles of Success in Colorado Schools

-Cañon City School District – Cañon City invested in Level 3 PD to increase instructional quality, and to sustain professional growth over time.
-Watch this video below on how the district has successfully transitioned to online, job-embedded coaching.
+Cañon City School District – Cañon City invested in Level 3 PD (job-embedded coaching) to increase instructional quality, and to sustain professional growth over time.
+Watch this video below on how the district has developed staff and raised literacy skills.

-Haskin Elementary School – Haskin implemented a school-wide school improvement initiative to address chronic low performance.
+Haskin Elementary School, Center School District – Haskin implemented a school-wide school improvement initiative to address chronic low performance.
 See how Haskin made the largest growth in the state among all Turnaround Schools, increasing reading from 28% to 76% proficient in only three years.

 San Luis Valley BOCES – This special education collaborative trained staff in Lindamood-Bell with an IDEA grant to increase reading for students with dyslexia and other reading difficulties.
-Watch a webinar on how the BOCES is implementing Lindamood-Bell instruction through their distance learning model.
+Watch a webinar on how the BOCES implemented Lindamood-Bell instruction through their distance learning model.